HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ###### Time period: months 13-24

 ### Description
+Pattern generation of the garment designed in HiDef: Knits

 ### Deliverables and results
+1. Identifying pattern repeats in stitching
+2. Pattern instructions for hand-knitting
+3. Pattern instructions for domestic machine-knitting
+4. Pattern instructions for commercial manufacturing

 ### Project tasks and participants
+Helga Ingimundardóttir is the core developer of all pattern instruction deliverables.
+2. Beta-testing in partnership with Ragnheiður Eiríksdóttir of Knitting Iceland
+3. Beta-testing in partnership with Fanney Svansdóttir of Ylur
+4. Beta-testing in partnership with Glófur/VARMA

 ## 5 UI/UX
 ###### Responsible: Brennan Novak